How to Prepare for a Home Inspection

 How Long Does a Home Inspection Take?

-Far from being a simple walkthrough, a home inspection can actually take several weeks.
+Far from being a simple walkthrough, a pre-sale inspection can actually take several weeks.
 But knowing how to prepare for a home inspection can help homeowners feel at ease throughout the process.

 Who Pays for the Home Inspection?